Kimberley Pager-McClymont (University of Huddersfield, UK)

 With this workshop, participants will sharpen their knowledge of specific imagery techniques, particularly their impact on emotion communication and characterisation.
 The workshop will be sectioned into different activities:

-- Introduction and key concepts presented with post-it games (20min).
+- Introduction and key concepts presented (20min).

-- Textual example 1: General analysis of a text to discuss the theory presented (30min).
+- Textual example 1: general analysis of a text to discuss the theory presented (30min).

 - Conclusion and general discussion of the workshop (20min).